StewedDownSteve/Ticket_Tracker_App/README.md

 ## Future Plans:
 This prototype is the first step towards developing a robust full-stack ticket tracking application.
 Future enhancements will include server-side functionalities, user authentication, and expanded collaboration features.

+## Update:
+Take a look at the full-stack remake of this prototype:
+**Ticket Tracker Full Stack:** https://github.com/StewedDownSteve/TicketTrackerFullStack